D3XX3R/starred/README.md

 - [MatthewVance/unbound-docker-rpi](https://github.com/MatthewVance/unbound-docker-rpi) – Run Unbound with latest version of OpenSSL on Raspberry Pi with Docker.
 - [OopyDoopy/ReShade-Tools](https://github.com/OopyDoopy/ReShade-Tools)
 - [SchildiChat/schildichat-desktop](https://github.com/SchildiChat/schildichat-desktop) – Matrix client / Element Web/Desktop fork
-- [Scrut1ny/Hypervisor-Phantom](https://github.com/Scrut1ny/Hypervisor-Phantom) – Advanced malware analysis tool for evading detection from advanced malware.
+- [Scrut1ny/Hypervisor-Phantom](https://github.com/Scrut1ny/Hypervisor-Phantom) – Toolbox of useful automated scripts for virtualization related stuff.
 - [StreisandEffect/streisand](https://github.com/StreisandEffect/streisand) – Streisand sets up a new server running your choice of WireGuard, OpenConnect, OpenSSH, OpenVPN, Shadowsocks, sslh, Stunnel, or a Tor bridge.
 It also generates custom instructions for all of these services.
 At the end of the run you are given an HTML file with instructions that can be shared with friends, family members, and fellow activists.
 - [WSA-Community/WSAGAScript](https://github.com/WSA-Community/WSAGAScript) – Scripts to install Google Apps into a WSA image.
 Plus optional root
 - [awesome-jellyfin/awesome-jellyfin](https://github.com/awesome-jellyfin/awesome-jellyfin) – A Collection of Awesome Jellyfin Plugins, Themes, Guides and More!